 Prepare your 50/50 mix

 I would recommend to use a 50/50 mix of fondant and gum paste as that would give you a better stretch.

 In this case I had to use 100% fondant because the birthday girl was allergic to edible gum.
 So while I would prefer to roll the fondant really thin in this case I had to roll it a tad thicker.
-But as you will see in my daughters cake with similar Rose ruffles I have used a mix of 50 / 50.
-And the outcome is a lot more elegant.
-Ruffle look nicer when they are thin.
+If you roll them thinner and have issues keep them upright.
+Just use toothpicks to hold them in place then take them off when they are a bit dry.